todd-herbert/heltec-eink-modules/docs/README.md

     *( Unless you really want to )* <br />
     The drawback is that the working memory will be lost.
 This is not an issue if, after power-on, you intend to ```clear()```, or redraw the entire screen.<br />
     If, instead, you go straight to *fastmode*, or ```setWindow()```, the display will show static. <br />
-    Even if do decide to sleep in this way, it is still a good idea to call ```.deepSleep()``` first.
+    If you do decide to sleep in this way, it is still a good idea to call ```.deepSleep()``` first.
 In some displays, it seems necessary to ensure that the image remains crisp.

 <br />